sandoche/Infinideas-app/README.md

 ## 🚨 Disclaimer
 We did this app very fast to test Flutter for our first time.
-The code quality is pretty bad, we are aware of that, we are not proud at all because it does not meet our code quality standard 🙈😬
+The code quality is pretty bad, we are aware of that, we are not proud at all because it does not meet our code quality standards 🙈😬

 ## ⭐️ Show your support
 Please ⭐️ this repository if this project helped you!